TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/init.rst

    ensues.

    .. note::
-      Calling this function from a thread when the runtime is finalizing will terminate the thread, even if the thread was not created by Python.
+      Calling this function kutoka a thread when the runtime is finalizing will terminate the thread, even if the thread was not created by Python.
       You can use :c:func:`_Py_IsFinalizing` or :func:`sys.is_finalizing` to check if the interpreter is in process of being finalized before calling